Full Cycle Recruiting For Beginners

 - Create a fictitious candidate persona(s) based on the hiring manager’s needs

-3. Create Job Description
+3. Create the Job Description

 Job descriptions aren’t a simple laundry list of qualifications.
 They need to describe both the job and the company culture.
 They must articulate what the candidate needs to bring to the table as well as what the company will bring to the table.